skepticoin/skepticoin/docs/philosophy/principles.md

 ...even if it has been so for the past decade.

 4. The more outrageous the claim, the harder it is to refute

+5. In case of emergency, betray your core principles